Logo

 The registered nurse will be introduced to the communication process and the different styles and strategies employed.
 This includes effective written and oral communication methods.

-Element | Criteria |
+Element Criteria

-1. Exercise effective communication techniques. | 1.1 All forms of communication with clients and colleagues reflect an understanding and respect for individual differences and needs 1.2 Communication is clear and relevant to situation/activities undertaken 1.3 Touch and other non verbal means of communication are used as appropriate 1.4 Advice about communication difficulties with clients or colleagues is sought and obtained from supervisor/appropriate person and implemented |
+1. Exercise effective communication techniques.
+1.1 All forms of communication with clients and colleagues reflect an understanding and respect for individual differences and needs

-2. Oral communication | 2.1 Oral communication techniques are applied effectively 2.2 Body language is appropriate to the situation 2.3 Difficult situations are identified and reflected upon |
+2. Oral communication 2.1 Oral communication techniques are applied effectively

-3. Written communication | 3.1 All written communication is compiled to the standard expected in the workplace 3.2 Reports are completed within identified time frames 3.3 Reports are clear and accurate |
+3. Written communication 3.1 All written communication is compiled to the standard expected in the workplace

 Module breakdown